ljufa/survey-api/README.md

  - respond to a survey
  - read the result for a particular question showing the total number of responses and distribution among the possible answers in percent.
- -

 # Architectual Decisions #

-From required functionalities I identified three groups of usage types:
+From given requirements I identified three groups of usage types:

 - Poll definition module that is going to be used by survey creators.
 Expected number of module users (request per sec) is in reasonable order of magnitude.